//not the thank-you page How is Fault Determined in a Car Accident? - Detroit Injury Lawyer

 $1.9 MILLION | AUTO ACCIDENT (WAYNE COUNTY, MI)

-Determining fault in a Michigan auto accident is not always as straightforward as you might assume.
-Assigning liability can be more challenging when there are more than two vehicles involved in the accident.
-Every collision is different, and determining fault requires a thorough investigation and sometimes the use of experts.
-If you or a loved one were injured in an auto accident in Michigan, contact an experienced Detroit auto accident lawyer who can help.
+Determining fault in a Michigan auto accident is more complex than you might assume.
+Assigning liability can be more challenging when more than two vehicles are involved in the accident.
+Since every collision is different, determining fault requires thorough investigation, sometimes using experts.

-You might be wondering why you need to determine fault for an accident in Michigan since it's a no-fault state.
-No-fault laws mean that your own car insurance will cover your injuries, no matter who was at fault for the collision.
-Drivers purchase personal injury protection, or PIP, coverage.
-Under the new law that became effective in July 2020, PIP is available in multiple policy limit amounts, ranging from $50,000 to unlimited.
-Qualified drivers can also opt out of the requirements.
+You might wonder why you must determine fault for an accident in Michigan since it's a no-fault state.
+No-fault laws mean that your car insurance will cover your injuries, no matter who was at fault for the collision.

-Recovery in a PIP claim is limited and won't compensate you for non-economic damages, such as pain and suffering, emotional distress, disability, or loss of enjoyment of life.
+Recovery in a PIP claim is limited and won’t compensate you for non-economic damages, such as pain and suffering, emotional distress, disability, or loss of enjoyment of life.
 Some states allow policyholders to file a third-party claim when their injuries and damages exceed PIP limits or meet specific criteria.
-Michigan's laws are different regarding your right to recover damages from a third party.
+Michigan's laws differ regarding your right to recover damages from a third party.

 Third-Party Lawsuits in Michigan

 Michigan's no-fault laws limit third-party lawsuits to those plaintiffs who suffered severe injuries.
-If you want to pursue a claim for your non-economic damages, you can recover compensation for your entire claim if the accident left you with a disability or severe impairment.
-When you file a third-party claim for damages, you must prove negligence to receive any reimbursement.
-That is one reason why retaining the right Detroit personal injury lawyer is crucial.
+Suppose you want to pursue a claim for your non-economic damages.
+In that case, you can recover compensation for your entire claim if the accident left you with a disability or severe impairment.

 Determining Fault in a Three-Car Accident in Michigan